akoen/clp-anki/README.md

 Your cards should now render beautifully in Anki.

 Again, don't hesitate to let me know if you need any help.

+## A note from a brave soldier

+> Hello there!
+Thank you so much for the script - I'm a first year in Science and I really appreciate how much time this saved me.

+> This isn't an issue with your software at all, but might be worth putting a note in the README about (or not!).
+> I run Arch Linux with texlive-core installed, which I suspect is a more minimal installation than what's expected in the instructions, so I had to install a couple other packages to get things to compile in Anki.

+> 1. Installed texlive-latexextra from the AUR to get standalone.cls working.
+> 2. Installed tllocalmgr-git from the AUR to get tllocalmgr to install other packages.
+> 3. Ran tllocalmgr install mathabx to get mathabx.sty working.

+> The rest of the instructions worked very well - again, thank you for your work :)

+I'm just impressed that someone actually got this to work.